New Zealand Railways Department: 1970s

 Railways' management had entered the 1970s with a modernisation plan around the theme "Great things are happening to Railways", to counter negative views of the railways' held by the general public and political elites.
 In 1970, a red, black and white corporate logo designed by Barry Ellis was introduced and a new Passenger Division was established.
 The Southerner between Christchurch and Invercargill was introduced, replacing the South Island Limited.
 The new service featured buffet cars and modernised rolling stock.
 New rolling stock included the Silver Star luxury Wellington–Auckland overnight train, sourced from Japan.
 The service never lived up to its promise and was withdrawn in 1979 due to poor patronage.
 In 1972 the first Silver Fern railcars were introduced for the daytime Wellington–Auckland run.

 Freight traffic was again changing.
 In October 1969, the first unit coal trains were introduced, between coal mines at Huntly and New Zealand Steel at Mission Bush.
 The US-built General Electric U26C DX class locomotives were introduced in 1972, with a further batch arriving in 1975.
 They were at the time the most powerful class of locomotives in New Zealand.
 At first, they were deployed to the North Island Main Trunk but gradually began working the express freight trains for which they were ordered throughout the North Island.
 The DX continued to dominate North Island traffic until the electrification of the main trunk in the 1980s.
 1971 saw the introduction of scheduled ISO shipping container services to New Zealand.
 NZR introduced its first purpose-built container wagons, the UK class, for the growing traffic that was quickly changing freight patterns.
-NZR was criticized for not investing enough in new bogie wagons.
+NZR was criticised for not investing enough in new bogie wagons.